RESEARCH STARTER

 St. John’s Wort

-Effect: Possible Interference with Action of Drug
+Effect: Possible Interference with the Action of the Drug

 Evidence suggests that the herb St. John’s wort can lower blood levels of theophylline, making it less effective.